 You will need to provide details of the member concerned and details including the article(s) of the Code of Conduct you think have been breached.

 Complaints must be submitted using a complaint form and in the required format.
 The Disciplinary Manager may re-format your complaint in accordance with the requirements.

 Your complaint is then provided to the member concerned for a response.
 You will receive a copy of that response.

 The case is then referred to our Professional Conduct Committee (PCC); the PCC meets five times a year to consider complaints against members and will normally postpone consideration of a complaint until the completion of any ongoing legal proceedings relevant to a complaint.

-The procedure for dealing with complaints against members, and the penalties that the Institution may impose on members found guilty of misconduct, are set out in the Regulations and the Disciplinary Procedural Rules, which will be sent to you should you wish to make a formal complaint.
+The procedure for dealing with complaints against members and the penalties that the Institution may impose on members are set out in our Regulations and disciplinary procedural rules.

 Where the PCC upholds a complaint but considers that the misconduct is not serious enough to refer to the Disciplinary Board, it can: